Using 3D Viewer on HoloLens (1st gen)

 My 3D model loads, but does not appear as expected

-If your 3D model does not look as expected in 3D Viewer Beta, air tap to show the toolbar, then select Details.
-Aspects of the file which are not supported by 3D Viewer Beta will be highlighted as warnings.
+If your 3D model does not look as expected in 3D Viewer, air tap to show the toolbar, then select Details.
+Aspects of the file which are not supported by 3D Viewer will be highlighted as warnings.

 The most common issue you might see is missing textures, likely because they are not embedded in the FBX file.
 In this case, the model will appear white.
 This issue can be addressed in the creation process by exporting from your creation tool to FBX with the embed textures option selected.